arunav-bhattacharya/learning-kotlin/README.md

 ### 9.c.
 Lambdas & Anonymous Expressions

+- We can pass functions with no names as a parameter to higher-order functions.
+These are called _anonymous functions_.
 - Instead of lambdas we can use anonymous functions.
 But because of its verbosity it should be avoided in most cases, except for some cases which we'll discuss in following sections.
 - The `return` keyword is required for block-body anonymous functions that returns a value.